d12frosted/elpa-mirror/gnu/vertico-readme.txt

 [migration guide]
 <https://github.com/minad/vertico/wiki/Migrating-from-Selectrum-to-Vertico>

-[extensions] See section 4
+[extensions] See section 5

-8 Resources
+9 Resources
 ═══════════

   If you want to learn more about Vertico and minibuffer completion, check out the following resources:

+  • Configurations which use Vertico and Corfu for completion:
-  • [Doom Emacs Vertico Module]: Vertico is Doom's default completion system.
+    ⁃ [Doom Emacs Vertico Module]
-  • [Crafted Emacs Completion Module]: Vertico and Corfu are used for completion.
+    ⁃ [Crafted Emacs Completion Module]
-  • [Prot's Emacs configuration]: Vertico and Corfu are used for completion.
+    ⁃ [Prot's Emacs configuration]
+  • Videos:
-  • [Emacs Completion Explained] (2022-07-19) by Andrew Tropin.
+    ⁃ [Emacs Completion Explained] (2022-07-19) by Andrew Tropin.
-  • [Emacs Minibuffer Completions] (2022-02-12) by Greg Yut.
+    ⁃ [Emacs Minibuffer Completions] (2022-02-12) by Greg Yut.
-  • [Vertico Extensions for Emacs] (2022-01-08) by Karthik Chikmagalur.
+    ⁃ [Vertico Extensions for Emacs] (2022-01-08) by Karthik Chikmagalur.
-  • [Using Emacs Episode 80 - Vertico, Marginalia, Consult and Embark] (2021-10-26) by Mike Zamansky.
+    ⁃ [Using Emacs Episode 80 - Vertico, Marginalia, Consult and Embark] (2021-10-26) by Mike Zamansky.
-  • [System Crafters Live! - Replacing Ivy and Counsel with Vertico and Consult] (2021-05-21) by David Wilson.
+    ⁃ [System Crafters Live! - Replacing Ivy and Counsel with Vertico and Consult] (2021-05-21) by David Wilson.
-  • [Streamline Your Emacs Completions with Vertico] (2021-05-17) by David Wilson.
+    ⁃ [Streamline Your Emacs Completions with Vertico] (2021-05-17) by David Wilson.
+    ⁃ [Modern Emacs: all those new tools that make Emacs better and faster] (2024-03-06) by Marie-Hélène Burle.

 [Doom Emacs Vertico Module]